Use the title search or filter to quickly find relevant clinical guidance and provide clinical care according to the best available evidence.

 Clinical Recommendation

 Emergency contraception (EC) refers to several contraceptive options that can be used within a few days after unprotected or under protected intercourse or sexual assault to reduce the risk of pregnancy.
-Current EC options available in the United States include the copper intrauterine device (IUD), levonorgestrel (LNG) 52 mg IUD, oral LNG (such as Plan ...
+Current EC options available in the United States include the copper intrauterine device (IUD), levonorgestrel (LNG) 52 mg IUD, ...
 Read more >

 September 2022